sebhajek/dotfiles/README.md

 #### Neovim

-Current Neovim configuration is done in a way where it supports tree-sitter, telescope, C, Lua, Markdown, Latex, Bash, formatting for those languages and LSP for those languages.
+Current Neovim configuration is done in a way where it supports tree-sitter, telescope, C, Lua, Markdown, Latex, Bash, Python, formatting for those languages and LSP for those languages.
 The color-scheme is also trying to be compatible with 16 ANSI colors to not be particularly environment dependent.